 All you need to do is to group the mentions from your Brand24 project you’d like to have displayed on your website.
 The tool will post them on your website just like here:

 What are the benefits of this implementation?
 For starters, you can show authentic statements of your happy customers.
 The word authentic here is vital – visitors can click on the link, and they are redirected to the source of the mention.
 Everything is 100% transparent.

 Don’t worry about Internet trolls leaving a bunch of nasty comments to discourage your customers.
 You can choose which comments will appear on your website.
 My colleague Tom described the live customer testimonials in greater detail, and I hope you’ll enjoy the read.

 When it comes to customer retention, half of the success comes from effective communication.
 The recipe for success is simply to listen to your clients.

 The more you communicate, the better chance of building a long-lasting relationship.
 Customers will feel attached to your business, improving your chances of retaining them.

-Retention is a much more sustainable business model than the acquisition of new customers.
-Don’t get me wrong – you have to attract and convert new leads in order to grow.
+Customer retention is a much more sustainable business model than the acquisition of new customers.
+Don’t get me wrong – you have to attract and convert new leads to grow.
 My point is, delighting the customers you already have is equally important.
 Overall, it’s better to have a company with good growth and high-quality customer retention than one with explosive growth but low retention.